Synthetic fuel: Fuels emissions

 In testimony before the Subcommittee on Energy and Environment of the U.S. House of Representatives the following statement was made by a senior scientist from Rentech:

 F-T fuels offer numerous benefits to aviation users.
 The first is an immediate reduction in particulate emissions.
 F-T jet fuel has been shown in laboratory combusters and engines to reduce PM emissions by 96% at idle and 78% under cruise operation.
 Validation of the reduction in other turbine engine emissions is still under way.
 Concurrent to the PM reductions is an immediate reduction in CO_{2} emissions from F-T fuel.
 F-T fuels inherently reduce CO_{2} emissions because they have higher energy content per carbon content of the fuel, and the fuel is less dense than conventional jet fuel allowing aircraft to fly further on the same load of fuel.

 The "cleanness" of these FT synthetic fuels is further demonstrated by the fact that they are sufficiently non-toxic and environmentally benign as to be considered biodegradable.
 This owes primarily to the near-absence of sulfur and extremely low level of aromatics present in the fuel.

+In 2023, a study published by the NATO Energy Security Centre of Excellence, concluded that synthetic FT fuels offer one of the most promising decarbonization pathways for military mobility across the land, sea and air domains.